marcoalopez/marcoalopez.github.io/personal_website.md

 - Marcos A, Bastida F, Aller J, Fernández FJ, Llana-Fúnez S and **Lopez-Sanchez MA**.
 2011 DRT post-conference Fieldtrip Guide: West Asturian Leonese Zone, Cabo Ortegal, Malpica-Lamego Line. *Deformation, Rheology and Tectonics (DRT - Oviedo) meeting* 42 pp + map. [link to PDF](https://www.researchgate.net/publication/236952266_DRT_Post-Conference_Fieldtrip_Guide_3-5_September_2011)

 ## **Links to my research projects' websites**

+### **Chlorite project (2026)**

+**Project website**: available soon

+> **What it is about**: The Chlorite project stands for *Experimental investigation of the seismic properties of powdered and foliated chlorite aggregates up to 4 GPa and 700℃ (973 K)*.
+This is a funded proposal (ES-1955) for the European Synchrotron Radiation Facility (ESRF).
+The study aims to provide the first robust experimental dataset on the elasticity of Mg-rich chlorite, a key hydrated mineral and compelling candidate for explaining some unusual seismic features observed in subduction zones, particularly in the mantle wedge.
+We will use the ID06-LVP beamline, the only beamline worldwide that combines high-P multianvil capability with simultaneous XRD, radiographic imaging and broadband ultrasonic interferometry.
+Its 360° detector rotation allows the full azimuthal diffraction coverage needed to track textural evolution in situ.

 ### **OUTCROP project (2021-2023)**

 **Project website**: https://marcoalopez.github.io/OUTCROPproject/